cal-pratt/flexdi/README.md

 from sqlalchemy import Engine, create_engine, text from sqlalchemy.orm import Session

-from flexdi import Injector
+from flexdi import FlexPack

-injector = Injector()
+flex = FlexPack()

+# Anything that requires an Engine will fetch it from provide_engine
-# For simple functions we can infer the type to
-# bind from the return type annotation
+# For simple functions we infer the binding from the return type annotation.
-@injector.binding()
+@flex.bind()
 def provide_engine() -> Engine:
     return create_engine("sqlite://")

-# For more complex functions we can explicitly define
-# the type that we bind the result to.
-@injector.binding(bind_to=Session)
+# Generator responses can also be inferred. e.g.
+# - A function returning Iterator[T] binds to T
+# - A function returning AsyncIterator[T] binds to T
+@flex.bind()
 def provide_session(engine: Engine) -> Iterator[Session]:
     with Session(engine) as session:
         yield session

 # We don't need to add any flexdi setup to our actual code.
 def main(session: Session) -> int:
     print(session.execute(text("SELECT now()")))
     return 0

 if __name__ == "__main__":
     # Start up the injector, and guard using a with statement to
     # ensure that we clean up any dependencies which require it
-    with injector:
+    with flex:
-        sys.exit(injector.invoke(main))
+        sys.exit(flex.invoke(main))
 ```

 The same example, but using async code: